 In today’s connected world, banks must be both market-driven and market-responsive.
 Banks must be able to both predict and deliver the services customers want and need.
 Part of this includes managing data involving customers, customer profiles and more.
 With proper data and customer relationship management, banks can get the edge they need to get ahead of the competition.
 An essential part of this management is geospatial or location-based data.

 Geospatial data is an asset to the financial industry, offering banks a wealth of advantages impossible to gain from other data types.
 This kind of customer data for financial institutions allows banks to do everything from track their competition to estimate customer engagement.
 Purchasing data by location allows financial services businesses to do more with their data.
+Adding products and services to their establishments for instance.

 So how does a bank obtain and implement this location-based data?
 A quality geographic information system, or GIS, can do all this.

-What is a gis and how does it impact the banking sector?
+What is a GIS and how does it impact the banking sector?

 A geographic information system, more commonly referred to as a GIS, is a software program used to capture and display geographical data.
 These systems can use any type of information, as long as it includes location data expressed with an address or ZIP code.